janwilmake/blog/2017/nomadic-entrepreneurs-reduce-carbon-footprint.md

 date: 2017-06-11
 modified_at: 2017-06-24
 tags: [digital-nomad, entrepreneurship, travel, minimalism]
+description: An analysis of how nomadic entrepreneurs can reduce their carbon footprint through shared facilities, public transport, and mindful consumption, despite the high emissions from flights.
 ---

 # 4 ways nomadic entrepreneurs can reduce their Carbon Footprint